When assessing a piece of writing, we often ask, how important is it to correct spelling?

 Positive and powerful feedback

-So, in response to the question should you fix a child’s spelling?
+So, in response to the question should you correct spelling when assessing a piece of writing?
 Sure, but only as a small favour at the end.
 First you need to give positive and powerful feedback on the big picture things.
 For instance:

 - The plot line is excellent.